Miskecy/united-puzzle-pool/API_DOCUMENTATION.md

 ## Important Notes

 1. All APIs operate strictly within the **active puzzle**.
 Ranges outside the active puzzle are rejected.
-2. Each block contains exactly 10 checkwork addresses.
+2. Each block contains up to 10 checkwork addresses; smaller assigned ranges may include fewer.
 3. You must submit between 10 and 30 private keys in the POST.
 4. Each block is valid for 12 hours.
 5. Credits are earned when valid keys are found.